 The Steam Deck is an open-platform PC, allowing you to use it as a Linux computer via Desktop mode, or even wipe the hard drive and boot up Windows instead.
 But I personally won’t recommend that, as the default SteamOS software is so good at offering a seamless console-like experience.

 The Steam Deck’s interface isn’t too dissimilar to the Nintendo Switch, with your game library lined-up horizontally for easy access.
 I love being able to turn on the Deck and boot up a game in a matter of seconds, cutting out the tedious time it takes to boot up both Windows and Steam on a regular gaming PC.

 You’re able to access the Steam Store here, with Valve making a big effort to categorise every major game in its library so you know whether it’s well optimised for the Deck.
 Games that are already available on consoles such as God of War, Horizon Zero Dawn and Disco Elysium have all managed to secure the best-in-class ‘verified’ status, while PC games that are best experienced with a keyboard and mouse are generally given a ‘Playable’ verdict instead, including Crusader Kings 3, Total War: Warhammer 2 and Civilization VI.

 And then there are the completely unplayable games that won’t even boot up on the Steam Deck.
-These include the likes of Destiny 2, Apex Legends and Amazon’s New World.
+These include the likes of Destiny 2 and Amazon’s New World.
 This is because these games feature anti-cheat software, which don’t currently support Linux.
-It’s possible that the relevant developers will patch their games to ensure Deck compatibility in the future, although there’s no guarantee that will happen.
+It’s possible that the relevant developers will patch their games to ensure Deck compatibility in the future, as seen with Apex Legends, although there’s no guarantee that will happen.

-Valve has also promised to make it easier to load up other non-Steam apps through SteamOS, so hopefully the Steam Deck will become even more versatile in the next few months.
+Valve has also promised to make it easier to load up other non-Steam apps through SteamOS, although I’m disappointed that more progress hasn’t been made on this front in 2022.

 Should you buy it?